mckennapsean/dissertation/content/06-worksheet.md

 artifacts are sufficient and that they succeed in addressing the desired problem or challenge in enough detail.
 This is why many visualization design processes may be iterative and complex to perform.

 ![
-  Worksheet for the _understand_ activity.
-  We tailored this worksheet to help students identify their problem, users, data, and requirements for a data visualization system.
-](figures/worksheets/worksheet-understand.pdf){#fig:u-worksheet width="100%"}

-![